googleworkspace/chat-framework-nodejs/README.md

 ## Help wanted

 We'd love to hear your feedback as well as accept [code contributions](docs/contributing.md).
 A few ideas of things that would be helpful:

 * Starter and template projects, generators, etc.
 * A better plugin mechanism
-* Storage interfaces for persisting conversation state.
+* Storage interfaces for persisting conversation state
-* Plugins for common functionality like analytics and observability.
+* Plugins for common functionality like analytics and observability
 * Better documentation and more examples

 Or just build things with it and give us your feedback and let us know what you've made!